12 ways to make your computer look and sound better

 4. Hook up your speakers

-If your computer has a beautiful 5.1 surround sound setup, then you want to make sure your operating system and all your applications take advantage of it.
+If your computer has a beautiful 5.1 surround sound setup, you’ll want to make sure your operating system and all your applications take advantage of it.
 Here’s how to coordinate your software with your speakers.

-Type “sound” into the search box on the taskbar, and when the Control Panel option appears, choose Sound.
+Type “control panel” into the search box on the taskbar, then open the Control Panel application.
+From there, click Hardware and Sound, then Sound.
 Under the Playback tab, you should see a list of devices.
-Choose your speakers from the list, click Configure, and a drop-down list will appear.
+Choose your speakers from the list, click Configure, and a dropdown list will appear.
 Based on the number of speakers you’ve connected, select the correct setup from this menu.

 Once you choose your speakers, you’ll see a diagram of the audio configuration on the right side of the screen.
 Click the Test button to make sure it’s working.
 To complete the process, hit Next and then Finish.